-Firstly, the Panel finds that the Complainant has clearly evidenced that it owns registered trademark rights to BELFIUS.
-The Panel is satisfied with the evidence provided in support of the existence of trademarks for or containing the word "belfius".
+Firstly, the Panel finds that the Complainant has clearly evidenced that it owns registered trademark rights to PINSENT MASONS.
+The Panel is satisfied with the evidence provided in support of the existence of trademarks for PINSENT MASONS.
 It should be noted that paragraph 4(a)(i) of the Policy does not set minimum requirements as to the jurisdictions of the trademarks a complainant relies on, nor as to the number, nature or scope of protection of such trademarks.

 Secondly, the Panel finds that the disputed domain name is confusingly similar to the Complainant's registered trademarks.
-The Panel agrees that the disputed domain name is confusingly similar to the abovementioned Complainant's registered trademarks since the only difference is that the letter "i" has been replaced by the letter "u", which is adjacent to the letter "i" on a "qwerty" keyboard.
-The BELFIUS mark is clearly recognizable in a side-by-side comparison with the disputed domain name and the Panel agrees with the Complainant that is a clear case of "typosquatting" since the disputed domain name is a slight misspelling of the Complainant's registered trademark (see Section 1.9 of the WIPO Overview 3.0).
+The Panel agrees that the disputed domain name is virtually identical to the Complainant's abovementioned registered trademarks since the only difference is the addition of the letter "r".
+The PINSENT MASONS mark is therefore clearly recognizable in a side-by-side comparison with the disputed domain name and the Panel agrees with the Complainant that this is a clear case of "typosquatting" since the disputed domain name is a slight misspelling of the Complainant's registered trademark (see section 1.9 of the WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0")).

-Finally, as for the applicable gTLD, i.e., the suffix ".com", the Panel holds that this can be disregarded under the first element confusing similarity test (CANAL + FRANCE v.
+Finally, as for the applicable gTLD, i.e., the suffix ".com", the Panel holds that this can be disregarded under the first element confusing similarity test (section 1.11 of the WIPO Overview 3.0; CANAL + FRANCE v.
 Franck Letourneau, WIPO Case No. DTV2010-0012; Bentley Motors Limited v.
 Domain Admin / Kyle Rocheleau, Privacy Hero Inc., WIPO Case No. D2014-1919; and SAP SE v.
 Mohammed Aziz Sheikh, Sapteq Global Consulting Services, WIPO Case No. D2015-0565).